Where to place the business logic in DDD

 Option 2 - put your business logic in domain models.

-Option 3 - put your business logic in a domain services.
+Option 3 - put your business logic in a domain service.

-Sometimes, the business logic goes beyond a single aggregate, or spans multiple aggregates.
-In this case we need to take into consideration both the aggregate and it's surrounding, and this responsibility can be passes to the domain service.
+Sometimes, the business logic goes beyond a single aggregate or spans multiple aggregates.
+In this case, we need to take into consideration both the aggregate and its surroundings, and this responsibility can be passed to the domain service.

 Since option 1 is pretty straightforward, let's get deeper into option 2 and 3.

-Where should I put a businsess logic concerning a single aggregate?
+Where should I put a business logic concerning a single aggregate?

 We want to change the state of the system by executing actions (commands) on the Aggregates.
 Those actions can be exposed via methods of a public API of the Aggregate> Those methods are accessible from an Aggregate Root.